JadenBair-FS/Project-and-Portfolio-3/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.
 3. Run `npm install` to install all dependencies.
+    - After this step, you will need to create your `.env` file in the root directory of the `api` folder.
+Copy the contents of `.env.dist` into your `.env` file and fill in the values.
 4. Run `npm start` to start the development server.
 5. Navigate to `http://localhost:3000` in your browser.